liren-jin/shapenet_simulator/README.md

 ## Basic Usage
-After you create a scene, you can run:
+After you create a new simulation, you can run:
 ```commanline
 xhost +local:docker
 make
 make simulation
 ```

 If everything goes well, you should see an Ignition-Gazebo user interface, press the start button to start the simulation.
+It may take a few seconds untill all objects stay static.

 required topic:
 - /set_camera_pose geometry_msgs/Pose